-- While they still had a lot of planes, hey had no troops to send to the meat-grinder :
+- While they still had a lot of planes, they had no troops to send to the meat grinder:

-But on my side, I was not looking much better – very few ships survived the campaign.
+But on my side, I am not looking much better – very few ships survived the campaign.
 Here are my survivors, replacement transports and submarines excepted :

 And here is a sum-up of the before / after, because I like Excel :

 The losses on both sides are staggering.
 In more than four months of Guadalcanal Campaign, I had sunk 1/3 of the Japanese fleet.
 In two months of Bomb Alley, I had destroyed 1/3 of the Allied fleet.
 Here, I lost almost 80% of my surface ships – and almost all of the best ones – and I destroyed 87% of the Soviet surface ships.

 I was well-advised not to play the long campaign.
 The two months of North Atlantic 86‘s short campaign took me 11 hours to complete (Guadalcanal Campaign : 15.5 hours) and the long campaign would have added almost two more months to that.
 Worse, the AI had nothing to offer for the last quarter of the game, and it would have barely more resources to work with in the long campaign (125 ships instead of 106), while NATO would have moved from 120 ships to 167 ships, including 1 US aircraft carrier full of Tomcats and 2 British aircraft carriers whose main purpose seems to be sunk early on.
 I suspect I would have had a fairly similar experience, except for a longer “twiddling my thumbs” period at the end of the campaign.

 This concludes the AAR.
 I will soon publish the Rating & Review but spoiler – the game is probably a lot more impressive when reading about it than when playing it.
 Apart from this review, in the 2 or 3 coming weeks I am on holiday so I am likely to focus on more minor games – though not necessarily bad ones!